 Ethnographic research aims to reach a deep understanding of various socially-constructed topics, including:

-Ethnography is common in social and cultural anthropology, as well as any scholarly discipline that is concerned with social interaction.
-The traditional role of ethnography is to inform scholars interested in anthropology about cultures they wouldn't otherwise have contact or experience with.
+Ethnography as a qualitative method is common in social and cultural anthropology and any scholarly discipline concerned with social interaction.
+The traditional role of ethnography is to inform scholars interested in cultures they wouldn't otherwise have contact or experience with.
 Various topics that have been explored by such research with ethnography include:

 Other disciplines, especially in the social sciences, employ ethnographic research methods for varied reasons, including understanding:

-The range of inquiries that ethnography can answer is vast, which highlights the importance of ethnographic methods in studies where the researcher seeks a deep understanding of a particular topic.
+The range of inquiries that ethnography can answer is vast, highlighting the importance of ethnographic methods in studies where the researcher seeks a deep understanding of a particular topic.

-Even within anthropology, there is a lack of consensus on the particular processes for conducting an ethnography.
-Interaction among people is unpredictable to the extent that the researcher might encounter unexpected issues not foreseen at the outset of a study.
+Even within anthropology, there is a lack of consensus on the particular processes for conducting research through ethnography.
+Interaction among people is unpredictable to the extent that the researcher might encounter unexpected issues with research participants not foreseen at the outset of a study.
 Because no observational research can be conducted in a fully controlled setting, it is a challenge to define an exact process for an ethnography beyond the general principles guiding an ethnographic approach.

-In broad terms, ethnographic data collection comes in many forms, with the assumption that a single research method cannot fully capture a thorough understanding of a cultural phenomenon.
+In broad terms, ethnographic data collection methods are varied.
+Still, all such methods carry the assumption that a single research method cannot fully capture a thorough understanding of a cultural phenomenon.
 A systematic study that employs ethnographic research methods collects data from observations, participant observations, and interviews.
-The researchers' reflections also contribute to the body of data since personal experiences are essential to understanding the ethnography.
+The researchers' reflections also contribute to the body of data since personal experiences are essential to understanding the unfolding ethnography.

-In participant observation, the ethnographic researcher takes field notes of what they see and experience.
-These notes have several purposes, including their contribution to theory, but they are essential during fieldwork as they create a record that the researcher can look at later on, so they don't forget essential developments that are useful to data analysis.
+In active participant observation, the ethnographic researcher takes field notes of what they see and experience.
+They are essential during fieldwork as they create a record that the researcher can look at later on to structure their analysis and recall crucial developments useful to data analysis.

 Participant observation provides data for seeing what people say and do in their natural environment.
 However, observation has its limits for capturing what people think and believe.
 As a result, an ethnographic researcher conducts interviews to follow up on what they saw in fieldwork with research participants.